•1904 First six patients are admitted

 •2007 Gaylord breaks ground in June for new 36-bed patient pavilion, which opens in December 2008.

 • 2011 Gaylord is chosen by the Christopher & Dana Reeve Foundation to establish a Community Fitness & Wellness Facility.
-There are now five others in the nation, and this will be the only one in Connecticut.
-The CFW will provide training & fitness programs for disabled persons in our region.

 “Excellent quality of rehab care”